jarinudom/moonshine_redis/README.md

 * :requirepass: false
 * :maxclients: 0
 * :maxmemory: 0
+* :maxmemory_policy: allkeys-lru # default behavior is noeviction, only applies if maxmemory is set
 * :appendonly: false
 * :appendfsync: everysec # this is the default for redis and the recommended setting.
 * :vm_enabled: false # warning: virtual memory has been removed in 2.6 and won't be added to the config file if you have version set > 2.4